 When we're dealing with a lot of stress, it's extra tempting to reach for the sweets and carbs.
-Unfortunately, we now know that these comfort foods can make our mood worse and heighten depressive feelings.
+Unfortunately, we now know that these comfort foods can make our mood worse1 and heighten depressive feelings.
 As for the feel-good foods that can ease stress?
-Scientists and nutrition experts are still looking into it, but a recent animal study found that a Mediterranean diet—rich in fruits, vegetables, whole grains, olive oil, and omega-3-rich proteins—might be beneficial for mental health.
+Scientists and nutrition experts are still looking into it, but a recent animal study found that a Mediterranean diet—rich in fruits, vegetables, whole grains, olive oil, and omega-3-rich proteins—might be beneficial for mental health2.
 Let's dig into this new research.

 Studying the connection between diet and stress.

 For the study, researchers at the Wake Forest School of Medicine looked at the acute and chronic stress levels of 38 macaque monkeys over the course of 31 months (about nine human years).
 Some of the omnivorous primates were fed a Western diet high in animal fat, salt, and sugar, while the rest were fed a Mediterranean diet.

 By exposing the monkeys to different stressors, such as being isolated for 30 minutes, the researchers were able to measure their levels of cortisol—aka the "stress hormone"—as well as changes to their sympathetic and parasympathetic nervous systems.
 They also looked at how the primates' sympathetic nervous system (responsible for fight-or-flight reflexes) aged based on diet over the course of the study.